masolimano/maneage/README-hacking.md

      ```shell
      $ git config --global user.name "YourName YourSurname"
      $ git config --global user.email your-email@example.com
-     $ git config --global core.editor vim
+     $ git config --global core.editor nano
      ```

- 9. **Your first commit**: You have already made some small and basic changes in the steps above and you are in your project's `master` branch.
+ 10. **Your first commit**: You have already made some small and basic changes in the steps above and you are in your project's `master` branch.
 So, you can officially make your first commit in your project's history and push it.
 But before that, you need to make sure